shawlucas/cs1110/README.md

 How to Play:

+Run:

-Run python main.py
+python main.py

 Jump is A, Run is S

+To start hit enter.

-I attempted to create a replica of the first Super Mario Bros in Python
+I attempted to create a replica of the first Super Mario Bros in Python.
+Stutters a bit, but I hope to improve this in the future.

 Values for velocity and jump positions were gathered from http://www.nesdev.com/